iai-group/nordlys/index.md

 - General-purpose information retrieval and machine learning components at its core
 - Implementations of various methods for the above entity-oriented search tasks (with more on their way)
-- Entity catalog service based on the DBpedia knowledge base (extendible to other knowledge bases)
+- Based on the DBpedia knowledge base (extendible to other knowledge bases)
-- Can used as a black box through a [RESTful API](http://api.nordlys.cc/).
+- Can used as a black box through a [RESTful API](http://api.nordlys.cc/)
 - Can be reached via a [graphical web user interface](http://gui.nordlys.cc/)
 - Can be deployed on a local server and used as a Python package or as a command line tool
 - Highly modular and [well documented](http://nordlys.readthedocs.io/) code, based on a 3-tier architecture